auvzhcet/Documentation/docs/computer/rplidar_guide.md

 2. Extract the all the files to a folder.
 3. Navigate to `rp_lidar_sdk_v1.4.2/tools/win32/`
 4. Run `frame_grabber.exe`
-5. A dialogue box pops up to select serial Port and click OK.
+5. A dialogue box pops up to select Serial Port and click OK.
-   > COM Port number can be found out by opening the `Device Manager` and expanding the `Serial COM ports`.
+   > COM Port number can be found by opening the `Device Manager` and expanding the `Serial COM ports`.
 6. Click the **Red play button** to start the scanning.

 !!
 Map your surrounding and Enjoy the cool stuff.